£63.75 £85.00

 TECHNICAL INFO

-Gazelle Vuelta tyre, hailing from The Netherlands and in production during the 1980s (yet still new & unused after all this time!).
-Made from rubber and weighing in at 310 grams (the weight and price displayed are for one tyre, if we have more in stock you'll be able to add them to your basket).
+Campagnolo Victory drop bar brake levers (or handles if you prefer), hailing from Italy and in production during the 1980s.
+Made from aluminium/rubber and weighing in at 231 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO